debbiect246/recipe-app/README.md

 * Flask

 [Flask](flask.pocoo.org/)
-Flask is a microframework written in python.
+is a microframework written in python.
 Flask is therefore the "glue" that holds an application together.
 Different types of file can co-exist in a flask application, with the base template holding the HTML base code for other templates.
 In addition flask provides security throught the wekzeug add in and the jinja templating language can also be used for markup on web pages.